 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Company's cash is exposed to credit risk.
 The Company manages credit risk, in respect of cash, by placing its cash with major Canadian financial institutions.
-Management believes that credit risk with respect to receivables is minimal, as the majority consists of amounts due from Canadian governmental agencies.
+Management believes that credit risk with respect to receivables is minimal, as the majority consists of amounts due from Canadian governmental agencies, and secured receivables in relation to the sale of Mt.
+Rainey (Note 7, Porter Idaho).